kukiron/rest-api-server/README.md

 # REST API Server for ClayShop

-This is the API server providing the endpoint for user authorization of **ClayShop**, a smart-lock web interface.
+This is the API server providing the endpoint for user authorization of **ClayShop**, a sample smart-lock web interface.

 ## Usage